TILOS-AI-Institute/MLCAD-2023-FPGA-Macro-Placement-Contest/Readme.md

 **Benchmark Suite Dataset:** https://www.kaggle.com/datasets/ismailbustany/mlcad2023-fpga-macroplacement-contest/settings?resource=download

    Macro placement plays an integral role in routability and timing closure for both the ASIC and FPGA physical design flows.
-In particular, the discrete and columnated nature of the FPGA device layout presents unique placement constraints on placeable macros (e.g. BRAM’s, DSP’s, URAM’s, cascaded shapes, etc.).
+In particular, the discrete and columnated nature of the FPGA device layout presents unique placement constraints on placeable macros (e.g. BRAM’s, DSP’s, URAM’s, cascade shapes, etc.).
 These constraints are challenging for classical optimization and combinatorial approaches, and often the floorplans result in designs with routing and timing closure issues.
 Inspired by recent deep reinforcement learning (RL) approaches (e.g. https://arxiv.org/abs/2004.10746), the goal of the competition is to spur academic research for developing ML or deep RL approaches to improve upon the current state-of-the-art macro placement tools.

 **BENCHMARK SUITE DESCRIPTION:**
 We are providing a benchmark suite dataset based on an extended Bookshelf format.
 Please refer to  https://github.com/TILOS-AI-Institute/MLCAD23-FPGA-Macro-Placement-Contest/blob/main/Documentation/BenchmarkFileFormat.md for a full description of the file format.
 Each design in the benchmark suite contains the following files: